JoachimWeise/website/content/post/2020-01-12-differential-manifolds.md

 tags: ["geometry", "relativity", "mathematics", "physics"]
 ---

 This is the first post in short series that I write on the basics of differential or  Riemannian geometry.
 Differential geometry is a key mathematical foundation of general relativity, and the terminology presented here is a prerequisite for reading some of the more advanced textbooks, such as the ones by Carroll, MTW, Wald, Straumann or Hawking/Ellis.
 Here I start with differentiable manifolds.
-The second post will cover tangent spaces and tensors, the third one coveriant derivatives and parallel transport.
+The following posts will cover [tangent spaces](/post/2020-03-01-tangent-space/), tensors, covariant derivatives and parallel transport.
 The presentation will be informal, focusing mostly on motivation, definitions and key facts, not on mathematical proofs.

 <!--more-->